 Figure 17—Time diagram for an example of Interval-based mode with two Ranging Rounds per Ranging Block

 Figure 17 shows a time diagram for an example of Interval-based mode with two Ranging Rounds per Ranging Block.
 The first Ranging Block has two Ranging Rounds.
-In Ranging Round 1 of the first Ranging Block, Controller transmits an RCM which includes ARC IE (7.4.4.38) and RIU IE for Ranging Rounds 1 and 2.
-Upon reception of RCM, Controlees acquire ranging parameters specified in the ARC IE. Since the RCM covers two Ranging Rounds, Number of Ranging Rounds field in ARC IE of the RCM is two.
-Intervals are specified by corresponding fields in RIU IE. Since the start times of subsequent Ranging Block and RCM are the same, the Block Interval and the Round Interval are the same.
-Controller can transmit RIUMs between Ranging Blocks.
+In Ranging Round 1 of the first Ranging Block, the Controller transmits an RCM which includes ARC IE (7.4.4.38) and RIU IE for Ranging Rounds 1 and 2.
+Upon reception of the RCM, Controlees acquire ranging parameters specified in the ARC IE. Since the RCM covers two Ranging Rounds, the RCM Validity Rounds field in the ARC IE of the RCM is two.
+Intervals are specified by the corresponding fields in the RIU IE. Since the start times of subsequent ranging block and the RCM are the same, the Block Interval and the Round Interval are the same.
+The Controller can transmit RIUMs between ranging blocks.
 Block Interval field, Round Interval field, RIUM Interval field, and Remaining Number of RIUM field are updated in every RIUM.
-The second Ranging Block has two Ranging Rounds for the same set of RDEVs in the first Ranging Block.
+The second ranging block has two ranging rounds for the same set of ERDEVs in the first ranging block.

 Figure 18—Time diagram for an example of Interval-based mode

 Figure 18 shows a time diagram for an example of Interval-based mode.
-The first Ranging Block has three Ranging Rounds.
-In Ranging Round 1 of the first Ranging Block, Controller transmits an RCM which includes ARC IE (7.4.4.38) and RIU IE. Upon reception of RCM, Controlees acquire ranging parameters specified in the ARC IE. Since the first RCM covers one Ranging Round, i.e., Ranging Round 1, Number of Ranging Rounds field in ARC IE of the first RCM is one.
-Intervals are specified by corresponding fields in RIU IE. Since start times of the next Ranging Block and the next RCM for Ranging Round 1 are the same, the Block Interval and the Round Interval for Ranging Round 1 are the same.
-Each RIUM for Ranging Round 1 is transmitted with RIU IE, which specifies Block/Round Interval of Ranging Round 1 of the second Ranging Block.
-Since the second RCM covers two Ranging Rounds, i.e., Ranging Rounds 2 and 3, Number of Ranging Rounds field in ARC IE of the second RCM is two.
-Since start times of the next Ranging Block and the next RCM for Ranging Rounds 2 and 3 are different, the Block Interval and the Round Interval for Ranging Rounds 2 and 3 are different.
+The first Ranging Block has three ranging rounds.
+In the Ranging Round 1 of the first ranging block, the Controller transmits an RCM which includes the ARC IE (7.4.4.38) and the RIU IE. Upon reception of the RCM, the Controlees acquire ranging parameters specified in the ARC IE. Since the first RCM covers one ranging round, i.e., Ranging Round 1, the RCM Validity Rounds field in the ARC IE of the first RCM is one.
+Intervals are specified by corresponding fields in the RIU IE. Since start times of the next ranging block and the next RCM for Ranging Round 1 are the same, the Block Interval and the Round Interval for Ranging Round 1 are the same.
+Each RIUM for Ranging Round 1 is transmitted with the RIU IE, which specifies the Block/Round Interval of Ranging Round 1 of the second Ranging Block.
+Since the second RCM covers two Ranging Rounds, i.e., Ranging Round 2 and 3, the RCM Validity Rounds field in the ARC IE of the second RCM is two.
+Since start times of the next ranging block and the next RCM for Ranging Round 2 and 3 are different, the Block Interval and the Round Interval for Ranging Round 2 and 3 are different.

-For different Ranging Round Sets in a Ranging Block, Controller should have the same setting of Block Duration field in the ARC IEs conveyed by different RCMs, while other ranging parameters and participated ERDEVs can be different.
+For different Ranging Round Sets in a Ranging Block, the Controller should have the same setting for the Ranging Block Duration field in the ARC IEs conveyed by different RCMs, while other ranging parameters and participated ERDEVs can be different.
 For example, Ranging Round Sets with different ranging parameters can support different sets of ERDEVs with different capabilities, or the same set of ERDEVs for different applications.

-If a Controlee fails to receive RCM and the Controlee has no information for intervals, the Controlee can keep listening to the channel for receiving RCM.
+If a Controlee fails to receive an RCM and the Controlee has no information for intervals, the Controlee can keep listening to the channel for receiving the RCM.

 If a Controlee fails to receive RCM, RCUM, or RIUM with updated value of intervals and has information for the previous intervals updated by the previous RCM, the Controlee will continue using the previous Round Interval.
 One of these two possibilities will occur: